 This is a unique feature that I love.
 While there are tons of investment message boards out there, this one is specifically for Motley Fool Stock Advisor members.
 So you can feel welcome to ask questions and give opinions because you’ll be speaking directly with other members who have the same information as you.

 Motley Fool Stock Advisor has an easy-to-use stock screener.
 You can enter the stock or sort by asset class, sector, dividend yield, volatility, and other filters.
-It’s not as robust as something you might see through a trading platform like E*TRADE, for example, but it’s relatively intuitive and user-friendly.
+It’s not as robust as something you might see through a trading platform like some of the best brokerage accounts, but it’s relatively intuitive and user-friendly.

 Signing up is easy.
-All you need to do is go to the signup page for the Motley Fool Stock Advisor and select “Join Now.”
+All you need to do is go to the sign-up page for The Motley Fool Stock Advisor and select “Act Now.”